Over thousands of years it inhaled a forest and covered the evidence with flax, reeds, and grasses light enough to survive among its boggy pools.

 Rosalia’s great-great-grandniece, Margaret Copland: “It was part of the Christchurch parish, which covered the whole of Canterbury.
 There were two, possibly three, priests, generally French Marist, who did a lot of travelling by boat and on foot.

-“When the Poles arrived in Marshland, the only Catholic church in Christchurch was the Church of the Blessed Sacrament [right], on the same site as the Cathedral.
+“When the Poles arrived in Marshland, the only Catholic church in Christchurch was the Church of the Blessed Sacrament, on the same site as the Cathedral.
 The Polish people went to Mass there whenever they could.
-There were regular masses in Papanui and the Sisters of the Good Shepherd had a house in Manchester Street, which was later taken over by the North Christchurch Parish of St Marys.”
+There were regular Masses in Papanui and the Sisters of the Good Shepherd had a house in Manchester Street, which was later taken over by the North Christchurch Parish of St Mary’s.”

-The Church of the Blessed Sacrament in Barbados Street was opened in 1865, enlarged in 1876 and 1877 and eventually replaced by the Cathedral of the Blessed Sacrament, which was badly damaged in the 2010 and 2011 Christchurch earthquakes, and which is now beinge demolished.100
+The Church of the Blessed Sacrament in Barbadoes Street was opened in 1865, enlarged in 1876 and 1877 and eventually replaced by the Cathedral of the Blessed Sacrament, which was badly damaged in the 2010 and 2011 Christchurch earthquakes, and which is now beinge demolished.100

-From 1878 some Polish children attended the school attached to the Catholic chapel in Papanui.
+From 1878, some Polish children attended the school attached to the Catholic chapel in Papanui.
 Margaret Copland’s father, John Thomas Borcoskie, whose family arrived on the ss cartvale in 1874, was born the next year in Marshland.
-Australian and French Good Shepherd nuns schooled him, and his younger brother, Ignatious Joseph (Joe), born in 1877.
-Their convent was also used for worship before St Marys became a parish under Bishop Grimes in 1889.
+Australian and French Good Shepherd nuns schooled him, and his younger brother, Ignatius Joseph (Joe), born in 1877.
+The nuns’ convent chapel was used for worship before St Mary’s became a parish under Bishop Grimes in 1889.

-Sundays at St Mary's Church became the highlight and main social event of the week.
-Drays full of children raced one other to get there and after Mass, the Polish congregation lingered.
+Sundays at St Mary’s Church became the highlight, and main social event of the week.
+Drays full of children raced one another to get there, and after Mass, the Polish congregation lingered.
 A Sr Anglela told Margaret their conversations could last an hour or more.